[ Updated today : ]

-1. Diamondback Wildwood Classic [ Best For Men & Women ]
+1. Diamondback Wildwood Classic [ Best For Men ]

-It is the best comfort bike available in the market today.
+It one of the best comfort bikes available in the market today.
 If you know well, Diamondback is one of America’s biggest bicycle brands, which also exports its cycles to many other countries.
 It was founded as a BMX brand in 1977, and that pedigree shows even in their city bikes that are meant for more sedate riding conditions.
 The Wild wood Classic is the brand’s most popular comfort bike and is designed to be powerful, comfortable and customizable.